The power of risk.

 Growth and risk go hand in hand.

 At Twirling Umbrellas, we talk about helping brands with ambition grow.
 The thing about having ambition is, it often involves risk.
 Sometimes ideas are shut down, and innovation is slowed for fear of the bad things that could potentially happen.
 This leads to decisions like killing a campaign before it launches, choosing the safe logo option, or waiting to launch a website until it’s ‘perfect.’

 In our experience, companies that play it safe can be slow to grow.
 While those who regularly take creative risks tend to rise above.

 That’s not to say companies should throw caution to the wind and launch an onslaught of ultra-risky ideas.
 Nike obviously knew what they were doing and probably even ran some preliminary tests to gauge the response their campaign might have.
-And for every Nike hit story there are surely plenty of misses.
-The point is that marketers should take risk a little more often.
-Because as we know, zero risks leaves you without reward.
+And for every Nike hit story, there are surely plenty of misses.
+The point is that marketers should take risks a little more often.
+Because, as we know, zero risks leave you without reward.

 Online, there are no second chances.
 And also a bunch of second chances.

-On the other hand, one of the beautiful things about digital marketing, is that you can optimize and course-correct fairly quickly.
-It’s less about getting it right the first time and more about continuous evolution.
+On the other hand, one of the beautiful things about digital marketing is that you can optimize and course-correct fairly quickly.
+It’s less about getting it right first and more about continuous evolution.
 With real-time data, analytics, and user feedback, we know what’s working and what needs to be improved.
 Online ads aren’t getting clicks?
 Try a new headline or call to action.
-E-commerce website isn’t converting?
+An ecommerce website not converting?
 Take a fresh look at the user’s buying experience.
 Digital paves the way for more risk.